The Invisible Man (1933)

 Flora Cranley: No, I want to stay.
 You must hide.

 The Invisible Man: Don't worry, the whole world's my hiding place.
-I can stand there amongst them in the day and night and laugh at them.
+I can stand there amongst them in the day or night and laugh at them.

 The Invisible Man: We'll begin with a reign of terror, a few murders here and there, murders of great men, murders of little men - well, just to show we make no distinction.
 I might even wreck a train or two... just these fingers around a signalman's throat, that's all.